worflor/woflo-petsplus-mod/README.md

 <p align="center">
   Social pets with moods, memories, and a little gossip.
 Feels like vanilla finally noticed its pets.
   <br>
   <strong>Mod is VERY in development.
-Versions may break pet data until proper release.</strong>
+New versions may break pet data until proper release.</strong>
 </p>

 ---